Rapid Response Funding: Advocacy

 Advocacy Rapid Response Funding may not be used for the following:

 - Bridge funding (to fill a funding gap)

 The Foundation will not fund advocacy tactics that involve partisan political activities or any activities that are prohibited for 501(c)(3) organizations.
 Information about advocacy activities that are permissible for 501(c)(3) organizations is available here.

 There is no application deadline or formal grant cycle for Advocacy Rapid Response Funding.
 Applications are accepted and reviewed on a rolling basis.

 All applications will undergo due diligence with a program officer assigned to the application.
 Rapid Response funding decisions will generally be made within 30 days of a proposal being submitted.

 We often partner with third-party evaluators, contractors and other organizations over the course of our work with applicants and grantees.
 Your application and its attachments may be shared with these individuals or entities during the review process and grant cycle.
 All third-party organizations partnering with the Foundation have signed a confidentiality agreement and will not use or share the information for purposes outside of the scope of work specific to the grant application or grant award.
 If you have any concerns or would like additional information, please email email@example.com or call our senior director of Grantmaking Operations at 303-953-3600.

-Different from our Rapid Response Funding: Advocacy which is open for applications on a rolling basis, our Amplifying Health Advocacy funding opportunity has an upcoming grant deadline of Oct.
-15, 2018.
+Different from our Rapid Response Funding: Advocacy which is open for applications on a rolling basis, our Amplifying Health Advocacy funding opportunity has specific grant deadlines and may not be open for applications all the time.
 Through this funding opportunity, applicants are required to address detailed criteria specific to that funding opportunity.
-Learn more about the Amplifying Health Advocacy Funding Opportunity.
+Learn more about the Amplifying Health Advocacy funding opportunity.